-The term 'Investor' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+Investor' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

+>

-Strictly speaking, an investor is any person or entity that makes an investment.
+> Strictly speaking, an investor is any person or entity that makes an investment.
 In the past, the word investors has acquired a far more specific meaning.
 In the world of business and finance, investors has come to characterize those individuals or companies that routinely buy debt instruments like bonds, or equity issues like stocks in an attempt to make financial profits.
 They hope to realize such gains in return for financing or providing capital to a company that is looking to expand.